A Solo Trip to Cuba is Totally Life-Changing

 The best way to make sure you have a solid and safe plan is to get advice from a local.
 Locals will be able to suggest safe areas to stay, hang out, and meet new people.
 They can also recommend friends and family who give private lessons, own restaurants, or rent bikes for a fair price.

-ViaHero can pair you with a local before you arrive in Cuba to curate YOUR perfect trip.
-They will take into account all of your travel preferences - museum junkie? hiking addict? complete foodie? - and create an itinerary based on what you want to see.
+ViaHero can pair you with one of our Heroes before you arrive in Cuba to curate your perfect trip.
+They will take into account all of your travel preferences and create an itinerary based on what you want to see.

 Your plan will be presented to you with an offline map, so you can still access all of the information without an internet connection.